Career Services for Students

 Individual Career Counseling

-Our mission is to help students engage in a meaningful job search, to compete as professionals, and to help them make well-informed choices leading to long-term career satisfaction.
-Career Services is available for individual counseling with students.
+Our mission is to help students engage in a meaningful job search, compete as professionals, and make well-informed choices that lead to long-term career satisfaction.
+Career Services offers individual counseling for students.

 On-Campus Interviews

-The department coordinates on-campus student interviews with employers in the public and private sectors in South Carolina and beyond.
+The department coordinates on-campus student interviews with employers in South Carolina and beyond, both public and private.
 These on-campus interview programs are concentrated in the fall for second- and third-year students and in the spring for first-year students.

 Pro Bono Program